Ichida Offset Insatsu Goshi Kaisha,

 Mexico City

 Iturbide Curio Store, 12 San Francisco, Mexico City, postcard editor in a shop under the Iturbide Palace, then a hotel.
 It was the business of Austrian photographer Jacob Kalb, who was the brother and uncle of emigrant postcard publishers in Mexico.
-He produced postcards in the early twentieth century13.
+He produced postcards in the early twentieth century.

-12An example of the typographic convention where “I” is replaced by “J”
+JCS is an example of the typographic convention where “I” is replaced by “J”